architjaiswal/2D-Pose-Estimation-Detection/README.md

-# 2D pose estimation models
+# What A Pose: 2D pose estimation models

 A 2D pose estimation model can be used in various applications, such as sports analysis, rehabilitation, and human- computer interaction.
 For example, the model can be used to track the gesture of a human, allowing the autonomous